Computer Engineering BSCE / Robotics & Autonomy MSRA

 The graduate program in Robotics and Autonomy will educate professionals who are prepared to lead and conduct research, development, and design in robotic systems and technologies.
 This MS degree is built upon four foundational concepts in robotics: perception, cognition, control, and action.
 Roughly, these four capabilities comprise: 1) obtaining data from the robot’s surroundings (perception); 2) reasoning about how that data yields information about the robot’s environment (cognition); 3) mapping environmental information to a decision about how to react to the environment (control); and 4) translating that reaction decision into movement and an interaction with the physical environment (action).

-For more information, visit COE Special Programs or the BS/MS webpage.
+For more information, visit COE ECE Department or the BS/MS webpage.

 Admission Requirements

 Students must demonstrate a readiness for graduate work, both in terms of academic performance and relevant preparatory undergraduate courses.
-Required are a cumulative GPA of 3.3 and completion of 80.0 credits, with a minimum grade of B in the following courses: ECE 200, ECE 201, ECE 105, and ECEC 201.
+Required are a cumulative GPA of 3.3 and completion of 80.0 credits.

 Degree Requirements